civicrm/civicrm-dev-docs/docs/documentation/extensions.md

     * Inspect the following source code to see how it's made:
         * [/docs/](https://github.com/civicrm/org.civicrm.volunteer/tree/master/docs) within the project repo (to store all the content in markdown files)
         * [/mkdocs.yml](https://github.com/civicrm/org.civicrm.volunteer/blob/master/mkdocs.yml) within the project repo (to specify guide structure)
-        * [/books/volunteer.yml](https://github.com/civicrm/civicrm-docs/blob/master/books/volunteer.yml) within the `civicrm-docs` repo (to specify how the guide is to be published)
+        * [/books/volunteer.yml](https://lab.civicrm.org/documentation/docs-publisher/blob/master/books/volunteer.yml) within the `civicrm-docs` repo (to specify how the guide is to be published)

 ## Overview

-Basically how this works is:
+Here are the basic steps (and each one is explained in more detail later on this page.)

 1. You use the git repo for your extension to store its documentation.
 * You store the content in [markdown](/documentation/markdown.md) files within a `docs` directory in your project.
 * You use git branches just like you normally would, with that `docs` directory sitting there in every branch.
 * You put one file at the root level of your project, `mkdocs.yml` to configure some of the high-level details of your book.
 * You use MkDocs locally to preview your guide.
-* When you're ready, you make a pull request on our [publishing system](https://github.com/civicrm/civicrm-docs) to add the necessary configuration for your guide, so that it gets published to [docs.civicrm.org](https://docs.civicrm.org).
+* When you're ready, you make a pull request on our [publishing system](https://lab.civicrm.org/documentation/docs-publisher) to add the necessary configuration for your guide, so that it gets published to [docs.civicrm.org](https://docs.civicrm.org).
 * You configure GitHub to tell our publishing system when to publish updates to your guide.

 Follow along in the steps below to get a guide up and running for your extension.